Engineering amino acid-derived malonyl-CoA pathways to boost polyketide production in Yarrowia lipolytica

 Abstract

-Malonyl-CoA is a central precursor involved in the synthesis of various bio-based chemicals, including polyketides, fatty acids and flavonoids.
+Malonyl-CoA is a central precursor involved in the synthesis of various bio-based chemicals, including polyketides, fatty acids, and flavonoids.
 However, the production of these chemicals is often limited by the availability of malonyl-CoA.
 Based on retrosynthesis principles, we designed two thermodynamically favorable malonyl-CoA pathways using L-glutamate and L-aspartate as substrates.
-The novel pathways leverage oxidative deamination and decarboxylation reactions and efficiently channel metabolic flux toward malonyl-CoA, leading to increased triacetic acid lactone (TAL) production beyond the capability of the native acetyl-CoA carboxylase.
-We also discovered a new-to-nature polyketide (4-hydroxy-6-hydroxyethyl-2-pyrone) derived from the side activity of TAL pathway, reaching 5.4 g/L. This work highlights the utility of the novel malonyl-CoA pathways in enhancing polyketide production, and the possibility of using abundant amino acids or protein waste as feedstock to produce high-value nonnatural polyketides.
+The novel pathways leverage oxidative deamination and decarboxylation reactions and efficiently channel metabolic flux toward malonyl-CoA, resulting in increased production of total polyketides beyond the capacity of the native acetyl-CoA carboxylase route using glucose as substrate.
+We also discovered a new-to-nature polyketide (4-hydroxy-6-hydroxyethyl-2-pyrone) derived from the side activity of the TAL pathway, reaching 6.4 g/L in Y. lipolytica .
+This work highlights the utility of the novel malonyl-CoA pathways in enhancing polyketide production, and the possibility of upcycling abundant amino acids or protein waste in the animal farming or meat industry to produce high-value nonnatural polyketides.

 Article activity feed